 - At this point you can let the dough rise on the counter for 45 minutes, for its second rise.
 Or you can put it in the refrigerator for up to a day.

 - 30 minutes before you're going to grill the pizza, turn on the grill, with cast iron pizza pan on one side, over two flames turned to medium high.
 Leave the right side burner off.
 You'll want the interior temperature of the grill to be 600 degrees.
 Or, preheat a pizza stone in your oven to 500 degrees F.

 - Lay a piece of parchment paper on your pizza peel and liberally dust with cornmeal and flour.

 - Spread with a light amount of sauce, and put the the rest of your toppings on, including cheese.
-Err on the side of less toppings that piling it super full, to be sure the crust can handle the weight.
+Error on the side of less toppings that piling it super full, to be sure the crust can handle the weight.